MikeCullimore/guitar-navigation/README.md

 ## TODO

+* Essential chords: see notebook.
+* Text labels on note markers.
 * Combine fretboard and keyboard in single component.
     * Reconcile SVG dimensions (currently one works, other doesn't).
 * Exercise generator:
     * Intro page with description of exercise.
     * Loop forever: generate random next exercise.
+    * Re-randomise each exercise when it loops round?
+(E.g. finding notes: randomise order of notes each time.)
     * Add animation (inputs?) to exercise description.
 * Animate sequence of frames: see GuitarFretboardAnimation.tsx
     * Frame can be chord or individual note.